hnordquist/INCC6/readme.txt

 88	Show type (SR or LM) on facility setup dlg
-94	Add a comment column to the various measurement reports dialogues 93	File or folder query for list mode input files confusing
+94	Add a comment column to the various measurement reports dialogues 93	File or folder query for list mode input files confusing 90  Some facility setup dlg buttons should be disbaled and/or removed

 6.0.1.5 Apr 26, 2016
 40	source ID in 'initial source' does not get passed to results